 We continue to provide innovative preparation for our candidates.
 Currently we have portions of two of our preparation programs embedded into local schools.
 In the elementary program, candidates complete professional semester I (Pro I) at a local elementary school.
 This Pro I block has an emphasis on literacy.
-Candidates report to the school each day and have class time with professors from NKU and then take what they have learned directly into the elementary classrooms.
-Candidates are supervised by program faculty and regularly reflect on their experiences.
+Candidates report to the school each day for class time with professors from NKU and then take what they have learned directly into the elementary classrooms.
+Program faculty supervise candidates are encourage regular reflection on their experiences.
 Candidates indicate this experience is valuable and prepares them for the "real life" of teaching.
 Similarly, our middle grades program has also begun embedding courses into a local middle school.
-As this is a new initiative, data are needed to assess the effectiveness of the embedded partnership and professional growth presentations for the middle grades program.
-Anecdotal focus group data were collected from cooperating teachers on the effectiveness of the field experience component of the partnership.
+As this is a new initiative, the EPP will need additional data to assess the effectiveness of the embedded partnership and professional growth presentations for the middle grades program.
+Cooperating teachers participated in anecdotal focus groups to examine the effectiveness of the field experience component of the partnership.
 Most recommendations focused on structural and scheduling issues.
-When possible, these were addressed and/or changed the following semester.
+When possible, faculty and school personnel made changes that addressed the issues the following semester.
+The EPP suspended the embedded programs in the Spring semester of 2020 as the P-12 schools and the University moved to on-line learning due to COVID 19.

 Data from the teacher work sample completed in clinical experience reviewed by the quality assurance committee last year revealed a that a more standardized teacher work sample (TWS) with refined pre- and post- testing, may provide data that are more easily compared across age and subject levels.
 This discovery provides a specific example of how data were used to modify our program.
 A departmental team met in summer 2018 to revise the TWS.
 Although candidates were performing well on the TWS, the elements of the assignment needed to be revised.
 Revised elements included clearer directions, clearly defined gap groups, and a revised data sheet.
 These changes were made to help candidates collect, evaluate, and use student data to make instructional decisions.
 More emphasis was placed on pre- and post-test development and alignment to better demonstrate student growth to target students who need reteaching.
-Additionally, candidates now complete two teacher work samples, one in each 8- week placement, or two in a sixteen-week placement, to allow candidates more practice.
+Additionally, candidates more practice.
 The revised TWS was implemented in fall 2018.
-The quality assurance committee reviewed two cycles of data from the revised TWS this spring; concluding that the changes made to the assessment showed improvements in the pre- and post-tests developed for the TWS, allowing candidates to better identify gap groups, in order to develop remediation.
+The quality assurance committee reviewed two cycles of data from the revised TWS this spring; concluding that the changes made to the assessment showed improvements in the pre- and post-tests developed for the TWS; allowing candidates to better identify gap groups, in order to develop remediation.
 Data from the revised TWS are located at the COE Data Dashboard link provided previously.
-The revised TWS template, scoring rubric, and data sheet were provided in last year's report.